the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 ## 1. Contributors Table

-The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) section in [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using [all contributors bot](https://allcontributors.org/) with their [emoji keys](https://allcontributors.org/docs/en/emoji-key).
+The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) section in [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using the [all contributors bot](https://allcontributors.org/) with their [emoji keys](https://allcontributors.org/docs/en/emoji-key).

 This emoji key is used for recording and fairly acknowledging the different types of contributions our community members have made.
 No contribution is too small.